hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 Why is the exit status important after all?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First when you use your script within other scripts, you’ll probably need to be able to check, if it has succeeded.
+First when you use your script within other scripts, you'll probably need to be able to check, if it has succeeded.
 There might be other ways (e.g. checking outputfiles for certain strings, checking directly the textual output of the script etc.), but these ways are usually cumbersome and require lots of coding.
 Exit values are easy to check.
 Second: Other tools and systems might also use the exit status of your script.
-E.g. the cluster system uses your job’s exit status to assess, if it has run successfully or not.
+E.g. the cluster system uses your job's exit status to assess, if it has run successfully or not.
 Returning success even in case of failure will result in lots of complications in case a problem occurs.
 It took me several days to realize the bug above.